csiro-data-school/python-files/_extras/feedback.md

 Afternoon session.
 My brain was weakening.
 Thinking slowly.

-had the for loop for the . .. ... ... exercise, new there should have been something I could automate it with, but could not get it to happen.
+had the for loop for the . .. ... ... exercise, knew there should have been something I could automate it with, but could not get it to happen.

+# 2019-03-28

+## File processing (Kerensa)

+### **UP**

+Useful content that we could apply to our data

+Well organised, built on knowledge in an understandable way

+Find Python a bit hard to get on ... but it's just me!

+Good time management, clear logic and explanation

+Good useful (in future) content

+Explanations are good

+Honestly thing this was a good session,

+### **DOWN**

+Confused at times, but it may have been me being slow.

+Coffe break too late (11am)

+None.

+Just my typing errors.

+I could not make them all run.

+Having heaps of trouble with long exercises where there is something small, technical "why are all my outputs empty for example" and just fall behind in content.
+I think I might be saying it is very difficult on the webex when there are small glitches